skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The office in question is just a few doors over.
 He heads over and sees what can be done.
 Many commoners are standing in long lines, waiting to talk to an official for various reasons.
-This place seems to be a point where inhabitants from all over Mar Tesoro can come and appeal to the government.
+This place seems to be a point where inhabitants from all over Mar Tesaro can come and appeal to the government.
 Most people seem to be here so that they can have an official arbiter resolve a civil dispute.
 Others are here to lodge complaints of one form or another.
 Skeeve makes some subtle